 We are proud to profile a number of our team members spearheading growth and innovation at Roundtrip.
-Check out the rest of the series where we will be posting monthly.
+Check out the rest of the series to get to know our entire leadership team.

-Chrisna Govin is the Vice President of Product at Roundtrip.
-She leads the Product Design, Product Management and Product Marketing functions, with responsibility over Roundtrip’s product vision, strategy, and roadmap.
+Chrisna Govin is the Chief Customer Officer at Roundtrip.
+She formerly lead the Product Design, Product Management and Product Marketing functions.
+Chrisna now drives aspects of Roundtrip’s product vision, strategy, and roadmap, while also owning the design and delivery of all customer experiences across the entire customer journey.
 Prior to Roundtrip, Chrisna spent 15 years in strategy and management consulting across the healthcare industry.
 Her experiences range from strategy and go-to-market design of products to strategic planning, partnerships, organization transformation and acquisition-integration leadership of corporations.
 Chrisna has a JD/MBA from Indiana University and received her BS in Biomedical Engineering at the University of Rochester.

 Chrisna, what project at Roundtrip have you worked on that you are most proud of?